ropensci-archive/roweb2/content/technotes/2020-03-13-tic-ghactions.md

 In fact, the first commit of the official `r.rb` build script was made on [Feb 1st 2015 by Craig Citro](https://github.com/travis-ci/travis-build/commit/c697bb2240cfc1abb92a95f57d2e72c151104431).
 Since then 21 unique contributors have maintained this configuration under the meta-lead of [Jim Hester](https://github.com/jimhester) and [Jeroen Ooms](https://github.com/jeroen) which allowed many thousands of R package maintainers to jump onto the train.

-However, [Travis CI](https://travis-ci.com/) has it limits and therefore people started to try out other providers such as [Appveyor CI](https://www.appveyor.com/) or [Circle CI](https://circleci.com/).
+However, [Travis CI](https://travis-ci.com/) has its limits and therefore people started to try out other providers such as [Appveyor CI](https://www.appveyor.com/) or [Circle CI](https://circleci.com/).
 Besides having to start from scratch, all providers come with their own YAML keys and ways to set up deployment permissions.

 With the aim to simplify these processes for users, the [tic](https://github.com/ropensci/tic) package was created.